Cherry Rhubarb Crisp

 Hehe.
 Thanks Lorie!

-I think this sounds wonderful!
-In my area people usually mix strawberry and rhubarb, but I think cherry sounds even better!
+This was wonderful!
+In my area people usually mix strawberry and rhubarb, but I think cherry is even better!

 Thanks Sara, I think strawberry/rhubarb is the norm but I love my cherries! 🙂